ClxS/FASTBuild-UE4/README.md

 * * * * * FBuild.exe
 * * * * * SDK

 Inside your SDK, setup junction links to your Windows SDK folder, as well as your Visual Studio 2015 folder.
+These junction links make sure that multiple developers will have the same path for their Visual Studio folder - which removes a bit reason for cache hash mismatches.

 # Modifying the Engine